Team-1280-Training/Unit-3/README.md

 | `Ctrl`+`Shift`+`Enter` | Insert line above |

 ## >>Project: Final Grade Calculator
-At the end of most units, there is a project that is also reviewed by the mentors.
+At the end of most units, there is a project that is also reviewed by the instructors.

 Create a program that calculates the minimum percent the user needs on the final in order to get a specified letter grade. \
 [`Grade.java`](Grade.java)